 ‘Content is King’, a phrase probably you have heard or read a million times over the web.
 Now there is a slight change in the phrase.
 The modified version is ‘Quality Content Is King’.
 With the algorithms getting smarter with each update, the content has to be informative, unique and user-friendly.
 There are many blogs over the web that talks about, the quality of content, the type of content or what titles to use.
 But very less focus on the fundamentals of the content.

-Enough said, let's take a look at the fundamentals of content in 2014:-Dear Audience Know your audience, it sounds so simple huh!
-But take it from a professional, it is not easy to know your audience intimately.
+Know your audience, it sounds so simple huh!
+But take it from a marketing professional, it is not easy to know your audience intimately.
 Before designing any content strategy or writing any content, it is more than important to know your audience in and out.
 As we all have heard, it is always the small things, like:-

 - What are their needs and wants?